 - The pancakes turn out lighter and fluffier!

 - When you run out, you can just make some more.

 About this recipe

-On this website, you’ll find everything from a keto pancake mix, a gluten-free mix, a homemade Bisquick mix, and finally, this traditional pancake mix.
+On this website, you’ll find everything from a whole wheat pancakes mix, a keto pancake mix, a gluten-free mix, a homemade Bisquick mix, and finally, this traditional pancake mix.
 We can’t forget the classic all-purpose flour, salt, sugar, and baking powder combo!

 Having access to any type of pre-made mix comes in handy, whether it’s a hot cocoa mix to get you through the winter months or a pancake mix to get you through busy mornings.
 Making anything from scratch is so much easier when you have a simple ready-made mix all set to go.

 This pancake mix is a four ingredient dry mix and most (likely all) of the ingredients are stuff you already have.
 By following this recipe, you’ll have perfectly proportioned ingredients so it’s a no-brainer when it comes time to break out the griddle.